loginov-rocks/UbxGps/README.md

 Feel free to add something useful to this library :relaxed: For example new classes for UBX packets!

 ## History

+### July 3, 2017

+Auto-configuration sketch for the Arduino Mega boards added

 ### July 2, 2017